traefik/mesh/docs/content/install.md

     If you do not want to install them, or want to avoid the warning during a re-install, please use the new `--skip-crds` flag.
     More informationcan be found on the [helm documentation](https://helm.sh/docs/topics/chart_best_practices/custom_resource_definitions/#method-1-let-helm-do-it-for-you)

-## Installation namespace

-Maesh does not _need_ to be installed in the `maesh` namespace, but it does need to be installed into its _own_ namespace, separate from user namespaces.

 ## Platform recommendations